 If you have been injured in a serious accident, visiting a doctor will allow you to obtain the medical attention you need.
 Many injuries can take weeks or even months to heal, and symptoms that may seem minor can become more severe over time.

-At Helton, Cody & Associates, PLLC, in Hickory, North Carolina, we help clients get the most out of their doctors’ visits.
+At Law Office of Lyndon R. Helton, PLLC, in Hickory, North Carolina, we help clients get the most out of their doctors’ visits.
 Learn how to protect your rights when you visit the doctor by calling our firm at 828-328-9966.

 It is incredibly important that you trust your doctor, follow his or her directions and keep every appointment if possible.
 Your doctor can be your best friend or your worst enemy in a personal injury case because juries and insurance companies will give a great deal of weight to what your doctor says about your condition.

 Make a strong effort to maintain a good working relationship with your doctor.
 As the old adage goes, “You can always catch more flies with honey than with vinegar.”